sleepybuns/Team6-P4-Fixing-Team8/Projects/P3/README.md

 ### get_valid_moves()
 - this method returns an array of all the valid moves that the pacman can take by taking the current location and either incrementing the y-coordinate(upward), the x-coordinate (to the right), or both the x and y coordinates (diagonally forward).
+- to test I chose a random location to set my test pacman.
+Then, I checked to see if the resulting coordinates of pacman.get_valid_moves() gave me the expected result.

 ## Ghost Class